jmriebold/sqs-prometheus-exporter/chart/sqs-prometheus-exporter/README.md

 # Use

+## Installation

 ```bash
 helm repo add jmriebold https://jmriebold.github.io/charts
 helm install release-name --set sqs.region=[region-name] \
   --set sqs.queueUrls[0]=https://sqs.[region].amazonaws.com/[account-id]/[queue-name-1] \
   jmriebold/sqs-prometheus-exporter
 ```

+## Upgrading

+### From 1.x.x to 2.x.x

+This version adds a Prometheus PodMonitor CRD and refactors the deployment selector labels, both of which are breaking changes, the latter of which requires a chart reinstall.
+When reinstalling, ensure that `podMonitor.labels.release` matches your Prometheus PodMonitor selector.

 # Configuration